aviguptatx/avig/content/posts/website-setup.md

     git push -u origin main
     ```

-5. Deploy the GitHub repository via Cloudflare Pages
+5. Deploy the GitHub repo via Cloudflare Pages

     Follow [this tutorial](https://developers.cloudflare.com/pages/configuration/git-integration/github-integration/) to integrate a Cloudflare Pages deployment with the GitHub repository you created in the previous step.
 When configuring the deployment, you should have the option to select `Hugo` as your build preset.
 If not, manually set the build command to `hugo` and the build output directory to `/public`.